medizininformatik-initiative/torch/docs/crtdl/crtdl.md

 The data extraction object contains an array defining **attributeGroups**, which bundle attributes together.

-Each group has an identifier for the group called **groupReference**, a list of attributes to be extracted **attributes
-** and a filter object containing exactly one time filter and many code filter.
+Each group has an identifier for the group called **groupReference**, a list of attributes to be extracted, called **attributes**, and a filter object containing exactly one time filter and many code filter.
 The code filter contains an array of codes to be filtered (see [filters](filter.md)).

 **Every data extraction must have exactly one attribute group that describes patient attributes**.